-The travel rules in this handbook are based on the rules and regulations published by the Office of Financial Management (Chapter 10 SAAM Manual).
-The College must adhere to these rules and regulations in processing all travel requests, and in some instances, the College must establish procedures where indicated by the state regulations.
+The instructions in this handbook directly align with the rules and regulations published by the Washington State Office of Financial Management in the Standard Administrative and Accounting Manual (SAAM) – Chapter 10.
+College employees must adhere to these rules and regulations when processing all travel requests.
+In some cases the College may establish and implement supplemental procedures when indicated by state regulations.

-You are in “travel status” when conducting official state business i.e., “...those activities performed by an official or employee of the state, ...as directed by his or her supervisor in order to accomplish state programs or as required by the duties of his or her position or office."
+You are in “travel status” when conducting office state business (i.e., “...those activities performed by an official or employee of the state...as directed by your supervisor in order to accomplish state programs, or as required by the duties of your position or office.”)

-A checklist is included in this handbook to help you with the arrangements you will need to make prior to your travel and what will be needed to obtain reimbursement upon your return from travel status.
+Refer to this Travel Checklist to determine what arrangements you must make prior to business travel and what is required to obtain reimbursement for expenses upon your return from travel status.

-NOTE: Personal vehicle mileage may be reimbursable.
-A travel requisition form is not required for in-state, non-overnight travel; Complete a Travel Expense Voucher to request mileage reimbursement.
+NOTE: Personal vehicle mileage is reimbursable.
+A Travel Authorization (TA) is not required for in-state, non-overnight travel via personal vehicle.
+Complete an Expense Report in ctcLink to request mileage reimbursement.
 Vicinity travel should be reported at least monthly.

-Upon return from travel status you must submit a Travel Expense Voucher within ten business days.
-Be sure to save original receipts as they are required with the Travel Expense Voucher.
-It is advised that “express hotel checkout” be avoided, and instead check out at the hotel office, so that you obtain a receipt that shows full payment (zero balance) and last four digits of the credit card number used.
+Upon return from travel status you must create an Expense Report in ctcLink within (10) ten business days.
+Be sure to save original receipts.
+Receipts must be uploaded as digital attachments to the Expense Report.
+It is advised that “express hotel checkout” be avoided.
+Obtain a lodging receipt that shows full payment (zero balance) and last four digits of the credit card number used for payment.